Working with Text

-You can also select the specific keyboard you want to use and enable/disable Predictive Text by tapping and holding on the Globe key (or the Emoji key, if you don’t see the Globe key).
+You can also select the specific keyboard you want to use and access keyboard and text options by touching and holding on the Globe key (or the Emoji key, if you don’t see the Globe key).
 The Keyboard menu appears.
 Tap a keyboard to switch to it.
-Tap the Predictive Text switch to enable or disable it.
-When the switch is green, Predictive Text is enabled; when the switch is white, it is disabled.
+Tap Keyboard Settings to jump to the Keyboards screen in the Settings app where you can configure keyboards and enable or disable text options (these settings are covered in Chapter 4).

-Emojis are icons you insert into your text to liven things up, communicate your feelings, or just to have some fun (if you don’t have this keyboard installed, see Chapter 5).
-You can open this keyboard by tapping its key (the smiley face) or by tapping it on the Keyboard menu.
-You see a palette containing many icons, organized into groups.
-You can change the groups of icons you are browsing by tapping the buttons at the bottom of the screen.
-Swipe to the left or right on the icons to browse the icons in the current group.
+Emojis are icons you insert into your text to liven things up, communicate your feelings, or just to have some fun (if you don’t have this keyboard installed, see Chapter 4).
+You can open the Emoji keyboard by tapping its key (the smiley face), by tapping the Globe until it appears, or by selecting it on the Keyboard menu.
+You see a palette containing many emojis, organized into groups.
+You can change the groups of emojis you are browsing by tapping the icons at the bottom of the screen.
+Swipe to the left or right on the emojis to browse the emojis in the current group.
 Tap an emoji to enter it at the cursor’s location in your message, email, or other type of document.
-To use an emoji you’ve used before, tap the Clock button to see emojis you’ve use recently; you’ll probably find that you use this recent set of emojis regularly so this can save a lot of time.
+To use an emoji you’ve used often, tap the Clock icon to see emojis you’ve used frequently; you’ll probably find that you use this set of emojis regularly so this can save a lot of time.
 To return to the mundane world of letters and symbols, tap the ABC key.

 Correcting Spelling as You Type